MarkWalter94/AppSettingsEncryption/README.md

 ```

 # Examples
-You can find a simple example opening the `AppSettingsProtector.AspNetCoreExample` project.
+You can find a simple example opening the `AppSettingsEncryption.AspNetCoreExample` project.
 More examples will be added in the future.

 # Other configurations